InsertKoinIO/koin/docs/reference/koin-core/context-isolation.md

 ---

-For SDK Makers, you can also work with Koin in a non global way: use Koin for the DI of your library and avoid any conflict by people using your library and Koin by isolating your context.
+For SDK Makers, you can also work with Koin in a non-global way: use Koin for the DI of your library and avoid any conflict by people using your library and Koin by isolating your context.

 In a standard way, we can start Koin like that: